A Night in Dieppe

 “You can’t beat toast.”

 “And what would you have on your toast?”
-I asked as my mouth started to drool.
+I ask as my mouth started to drool.

 I laughed.
-Of course, Brian and Ryan even clashed over the choice of condiments.
+Of course Brian and Ryan even clashed over condiments.

 “Am I allowed a cup of tea?” asked Ryan.